fast-radiology/lymphoma/README.md

-# lymphoma
-Deep learning-based segmentation and volume calculation of pediatric lymphoma as an alternative for staging and monitoring
+# Deep learning-based segmentation and volume calculation of pediatric lymphoma as an alternative for staging and monitoring